marcusbirkin/ng_sacn/README.md

 ngctl connect sacn_mangle: em1: out upper
 ~~~~

-2. Block a range of address by setting the range to the value 0, this allows other transmitters for this address range and priorty to win HTP.
+2. Block a range of address by setting the range to the value 0, this allows other transmitters for this address range, and priorty; to win HTP.
 If the range is 512 then the entire packet is dropped.
 * Example: Block address 1->100 on universe 1 on node "sacn_mangle"
 ~~~~
 ngctl msg sacn_mangle: set_block_start { universe=1 value=1 }